Bone Marrow Donations.

 Each school district, charter school, and state-tribal education compact school that serves students in kindergarten through eighth grade may offer instruction in awareness of bone marrow donation to students.
 The instruction may be adapted to be age appropriate.

-Instruction in awareness of bone marrow donation must be an instructional program provided by the National Marrow Donor Program or other relevant nationally recognized organization.
+Instruction in awareness of bone marrow donation may be an instructional program provided by the National Marrow Donor Program or other relevant nationally recognized organization.
 The Office of the Superintendent of Public Instruction must post on its website a link to the instructional program.

 Instruction in awareness of bone marrow donation may be provided by schools directly or by available community-based providers.
 The instruction does not have to be provided by certificated instructional staff.